drogel/keyboard_dismisser/README.md

 * By default, dismisses the keyboard when tapping outside of it on an inactive widget.
 * Supports several gestures at the same time.
-* Supports all the gestures available in Flutter's GestureDetector.
+* Supports all the gestures available in Flutter's `GestureDetector`.
 * Supports directional swipes to dismiss the keyboard.
 * Can be applied to a whole page by wrapping its Scaffold.
 * Can be applied to a whole app, by wrapping its MaterialApp, WidgetsApp, or CupertinoApp.